Fed policymakers signal turning point on U.S. rate-hike path

 President Donald Trump has taken aim at Powell for raising rates.
 And on Friday Trump’s top economic advisor said in an interview on Bloomberg television that he expects the Fed to pause for “quite some time” after December.

-In her remarks, Brainard was careful to note that rate policy could go either way, saying twice that risks are on both sides of the economy’s likely growth path.
+Brainard, in her remarks, was careful to note that rate policy could go either way, saying twice that risks are on both sides of the economy’s likely growth path.

 Fed hawks have long contended that financial stability risks call for further rate hikes to tamp down dangerous risk-taking.